The Doorpost Cross means life over death. This page explains why.

 More recently, in the Middle Ages, marking a cross on the doorpost or on the door itself, was a warning to people not to enter.
 It signified that somebody in the house had died of the pestilence.
 (See Plague Cross.)

-Irish folklore dictates that a cross on the door will protect a house from fire (see St. Brighid's Cross) but since most house fires start within the home (electrical faults or cigarette ash2) a cross on the door is unlikely to be very effective.
+Irish folklore advises that a cross on the door will protect a house from fire (see St. Brighid's Cross) but since most house fires start within the home (electrical faults or cigarette ash a cross on the door is unlikely to be very effective.

 Today, hanging a cross on your doorpost is akin to wearing a Lapel pin cross.
 Before visitors even knock on your door, they assume much about your religious beliefs.
-(And this should be borne in mind if you think it is just a superstitious decoration like a lucky horseshoe.)
+(And this should be borne in mind if you think cross jewellery is juat a superstitious charm like a lucky horseshoe.)